 CloudCodes IP restriction

-IP based access control in cloud computing, let’s you enforce an IP restriction policy that enables IT admin, to restrict user access to business data only through one or more specified IP address(es) only.
+IP-based access control in cloud computing, restricting IP using firewalls can enable IT admin, to restrict user access to business data only through one or more specified IP addresses only.
 This ensures that no business data is accessed in an unsecured, public, or unregistered IP address.

-- Restrict a single user, a subset of users or entire organization to IP restriction policy
+- Restrict a single user, a subset of users, or an entire organization to IP restriction policy

 - Policy-based restriction for providing strong granular control to the business